vishwanathdugani/dependency_management/README.md

 - **GET `/packages/`**: Lists all packages by their names and descriptions, providing a broad overview of the repository's contents.

 - **GET `/package/{package_name}/`**: Offers detailed information about a specific package, including direct and indirect dependencies and reverse dependencies, showcasing the package's position within the ecosystem.
+In a dependency graph for managing Debian/Linux server packages, each node represents a package, and edges denote dependencies between them.
+The "direct_dependencies" are packages a given package immediately requires to function, while "indirect_dependencies" are those needed by its direct dependencies, extending further into the graph.
+"Direct_reverse_dependencies" are packages directly dependent on the given package, and "indirect_reverse_dependencies" extend this concept to include all packages reliant on those directly dependent packages.
+"Alternatives" offer optional dependencies that can substitute for the primary one, allowing flexibility in package selection and installation.

 - **GET `/packages/no-dependencies/`**: Identifies packages that do not depend on others, highlighting potentially foundational or standalone components.